microsoft/windows-rs/readme.md

 We aim to be fully compliant with Rust's safety guarantees.
 Unfortunately, some Windows APIs are not entirely compatible with Rust's safety semantics and thus need to be marked with `unsafe`.
 This does not mean these APIs are necessarily unsafe to use.
 It is possible that some APIs that are safe are still marked with `unsafe` due to the absence of a mechanism in Windows metadata for marking APIs as being compatible with Rust's safety semantics.
 A best attempt is made to map common idioms to safe Rust, but that is not always possible with older pointer-based APIs.

-The windows crates makes two blanket policies around the safety of bindings:
+The `windows` crate makes two blanket policies around the safety of bindings:
 * Win32 and COM bindings are marked with `unsafe`.
 It is up to the developer to follow the documentation on how to call these APIs in a safe way.
 * WinRT bindings are *not* marked with `unsafe` as the WinRT contract maps nicely on to Rust's safety properties.